“Please, make sure to arrive in daylight”.

 Lucky me, he turned out great.
 Already calmed down, he offered me some food (being incredible late for dinner; he had waited for me!) and showed me around a bit.
 As listed on the website, his place was everything but conventional.
-Willing to have a zero carbon print; he had built everything with local supplies and his own hands.
-Solar energy gave the cozy 2 storey-house a bit of light while an eco-toilet and a sun-heated outdoors shower could be found outdoors; separated from the main structure.
-His efforts were all towards sustainability and a quiet life far from our polluted, noisy and corrupted developed world.
+Willing to have a zero-carbon footprint; he had built everything with local supplies and his own hands.
+Solar energy gave the cozy 2 story-house a bit of light while an eco-toilet and a sun-heated outdoors shower could be found outdoors; separated from the main structure.
+His efforts were all towards sustainability and a quiet life far from our polluted, noisy, and corrupted developed world.
 Good for him!

-The morning after, sun shined and I found myself in a paradise on earth.
-Surprisingly, my insticts have gave me a good advice when sending the couch request!
+The morning after, the sun shined and I found myself in a paradise on earth.
+Surprisingly, my instincts have given me good advice when sending the couch request!
 A pristine lake was just a stone throw away and the surroundings were outstanding.
 We headed for a swim before breakfast and as I was willing to help with his ongoing project; he offered me a job for the day right after: Sizing down some wood for the upcoming winter.
 It would be stored under the house till needed.

-Glad I could met such an amazing person and lifestyle; I can’t say anything but a huge thanks to my gracious host.
+Glad I could meet such an amazing person and lifestyle; I can’t say anything but a huge thanks to my gracious Nova Scotia host.
 I won’t be revealing his coordinates or even his name.
 It wouldn’t make any kind of sense.

 Hi Inma!
 Thanks so much for entering our contest 🙂 We really enjoyed reading this story!
 Such an interesting person indeed living all the way out there.
 You’re also very brave and trusting to travel and visit alone!